ibrahimelhadeg/blog/source/_posts/git-crash-course.md

 ## Common Git Problems and Advanced Git

 In this section, I will be walking through some of the most common problems you might run into with this workflow and other advanced topics.
 Since doing everything in the terminal can get tedious at times, I will also be introducing some of Visual Studio Code's source control features that might help you with tricky problems.
 That said, I will show the terminal version of each feature that VSCode covers so that you can be fully sufficient just in the terminal!

+Everything that we covered so far will get you started assuming _perfect conditions_.
+Everything I have covered assumes that you and/or your team have perfectly coordinated, kept your branches clean, kept track of the state of the repository, etc.  This is far from realistic.

+While working with Git, you _will_ run into problems, and half the battle is knowing how to solve them without either losing your work or completely screwing up your repository to the point where you just have to re-clone it on your computer and start over.
+Sometimes, a clean slate is the only option, but usually, you get to the point of no return _because_ your understanding of Git is lacking and you end up trying a bunch of things that cause more damage.

+This section should really be called "Git damage control" because it is your troubleshooting guide for the Git workflow I introduced above.
+In each sub-section, I will introduce a new problematic scenario based on the repository we already created, and then show the solution how to fix it.

+### Merge Conflicts

+When this can happen:

+1. When you run `git pull` to sync your local repository with your remote repository
+2. When merging one branch into another

+###